Wallingford Town Hall

 Rich in history, our decadent rooms in the Town Hall have high ceilings and original features and is bathed in natural light from its grand windows.

 Main Chamber and Committee Room

-The walls are adorned with portraits and commemorative boards, listing all the Wallingford Town Mayors since 1231 to the present day.
-The Committee Room displays artifacts of Wallingford’s impressive history, including the town mace which dates back to 1650 which is said to have been copied for the mace of the House of Commons.
+The Town Hall is a truly historic venue and retains many original features offering a unique feel and atmosphere for your event.
+The walls are adorned with portraits and commemorative boards which list all of the Mayor’s of Wallingford since 1231 to the present day.
+The Committee room displays artifacts of Wallingford’s impressive history, including the Town Mace which dates back to 1650 and is said to have been copied for the mace of the House of Commons.